aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/project-data-reading/read-access-database/_index.md

 ## Prerequisites
 Before we get started, make sure you have the following:
 ### Java Development Kit (JDK) Installed
 Ensure you have Java Development Kit (JDK) installed on your system.
-You can download and install the latest version from the official Oracle website.
+You can download and install the latest version from the Oracle website.
 ### Aspose.Tasks for Java Library
 Download and include the Aspose.Tasks for Java library in your project.
 You can get it from the Aspose website.
 Follow the [download link](https://releases.aspose.com/tasks/java/) to obtain the library.